rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 });
 {{< /highlight >}}

 You could differentiate the error handling at the application level into development and production mode.
 During development, it might be sufficient to console log the errors to a developer console in the browser.
-In production mode, you can setup a error tracking service like {{% a_blank "Sentry" "https://sentry.io" %}}.
-It will teach you to identify bugs in a web dashboard more efficient
+In production mode, you can setup an error tracking service like {{% a_blank "Sentry" "https://sentry.io" %}}.
+It will teach you to identify bugs in a web dashboard more efficiently.

 Now you have two links in your application: `httpLink` and `errorLink`.
 To combine them for use with the Apollo Client instance, we'll download yet another useful package in the Apollo ecosystem that makes link compositions possible in the command line: